takenet/blip-docs/source/includes/en/concepts2/handle-notifications.md

 ```

 <blockquote class="lang-specific http">
-<p>All notifications will be delivered as a HTTP POST request on configured chatbot notifications URL.</p>
+<p>All notifications will be delivered as a HTTP POST request on the configured URL for chatbot notifications.</p>
 </blockquote>

 ```http